phylum-dev/phylum-ci/CONTRIBUTING.md

     ```

 3. Ensure all supported Python versions are installed locally
-   1. The strategy is to support all released minor versions of Python that are not end-of-life yet
+   1. The strategy is to support the current/latest release plus the previous three minor versions of Python
    2. The current list
-      1. at the time of this writing is 3.8, 3.9, 3.10, and 3.11
+      1. at the time of this writing is 3.9, 3.10, and 3.11
       2. can be inferred with the Python Developer's Guide, which maintains the
          [status of active Python releases](https://devguide.python.org/versions/)
    3. It is recommended to use [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple Python installations